TLS migration to Gateway API

 kubectl -n akash-gateway get certificate

-kubectl -n akash-gateway describe certificate wildcard-yourdomain-com
+kubectl -n akash-gateway describe certificate wildcard-ingress

 Terminal window